gedw99/gio-embed/README.md

 One loose coupled way is to use an SSR server such as at https://github.com/yuriizinets/kyoto to enable simple Go Templates to be involved in the loading of Embedded modules as needed, such that they can be easily configured on the Server without recompiling.

+This also allows Contextual loading of data fromthe backend specific to the User.

 ## Screen Loading